-xTrue Naturex was started as a recording project to reach people outside of Hardcore music with the intention of raising awareness around issues of Animal Liberation, Earth Liberation and Humyn Liberation.
-Interview with Keegan / xTrue Naturex by Leave Me Alone Zine.
+xTrue Naturex was started as a recording project of Keegan Kuhn to reach people outside of Hardcore music with the intention of raising awareness around issues of Animal Liberation, Earth Liberation and Humyn Liberation.
+Interview with Keegan / xTrue Naturex by Leave Me Alone Crew.

-Hello from all the LMA crew and thanks for taking the time to answer our questions.
-Let’s get straight do the point.
+Hello and thanks for taking the time to answer our questions.
+Let’s get straight to the point.
 Tell us more about xTrue Naturex, how did you start and why an acoustic project?

 xTrue Naturex was only intended to be a recording project but after getting enough requests to play I/we started touring.
 The motivation of xTrue Naturex is to raise awareness about Animal Liberation, Humyn Liberation and Earth Liberation issues through Veganism, Straight Edge, and Sterilization.